Mock reporting tool designed for teachers and students to make constructive use of data

 Means will be calculated when enough marks have been entered and schools will be notified as soon as they are released.
 Please note that there are no grade boundaries or predictions.

 Administrators can upload student information and provide teachers with access to MERiT

 Mark entry opens for mock exams

-Student and class reports available on completion of mark entry
+Student and class reports available after mark entry

-Population means are published as soon as enough students’ marks have been entered and means are stable
+Population means will be published when enough students’ marks have been entered

 From Monday 22 February

 Student ranking published for each paper and set of papers

 MERiT closes for archiving – no more mark entry for this academic year but reports continue to be available when it reopens